 - Notice of Client Rights under HIPAA

-Smart Solutions: 6 Billing and Documentation Softwares
+Smart Solutions: 6 Billing and Documentation Software Options

-Now that you know the basics of getting your private practice up and running, it’s time to think about how to make everything run a little smoother.
+Now that you know the basics of getting your counseling private practice up and running, it’s time to think about how to make everything run a little smoother.
 Although you can probably handle things on a case-by-case basis for a while, you’ll eventually need to find ways to streamline your practice.

 Luckily, there are already tons of resources out there to help you with this.
 Given the huge trend towards private practice and freelancing, it’s no surprise that hundreds—maybe even thousands—of companies have sprung up to offer business solutions.

-Here are just a few of the many options available for you to expand and improve your private practice:
+Here are just a few of the many options available for you to expand and improve your private counseling practice:

 |Counseling private practice software Quenza offers:|